mongodb-appeng/aws-jam/Text.md

 ## Clue
 ### Step-by-step instructions
+#### Start creating your data lake
-- From the Atlas UI, select **Data Lake** from the left-hand menu
+1. From the Atlas UI, select **Data Lake** from the left-hand menu
-- Click the button to configure a new Data Lake
+1. Click the button to configure a new Data Lake
-- Give your Data Lake a name and continue
+1. Give your Data Lake a name and continue

+#### Set up and authorize a new IAM role
-- Stick with the option to authorize an AWS IAM role and continue
+1. Stick with the option to authorize an AWS IAM role and continue
-- Pick the option to create a **new role**
+1. Pick the option to create a **new role**
-- At this point, you need to use the AWS CLI from your terminal – if you don't already have it installed, then please follow <a href="https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html" target="_blank">these instructions</a>.
+1. At this point, you need to use the AWS CLI from your terminal – if you don't already have it installed, then please follow <a href="https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html" target="_blank">these instructions</a>.
 Click the AWS CLI button in the challenge window and copy the commands.
 Paste those commands into a terminal window so that the AWS CLI will connect to your challenge environment.
-- Create a file named `role-trust-policy.json` and paste in the JSON document that you see in the Atlas UI
+1. Create a file named `role-trust-policy.json` and paste in the JSON document that you see in the Atlas UI
-- Copy the `aws iam create-role...` command shown in the Atlas UI and paste it into your terminal
+1. Copy the `aws iam create-role...` command shown in the Atlas UI and paste it into your terminal
-- The details of the new IAM role will be displayed in your terminal.
+1. The details of the new IAM role will be displayed in your terminal.
 Copy the `Arn` value - it's a string starting with `arn:` and ending with the name you gave to the role.
-- Paste the ARN value into the Atlas UI and continue
+1. Paste the ARN value into the Atlas UI and continue

+#### Link to your S3 bucket & add IAM policy
-- Add the name of your S3 bucket (you found it in the first challenge - go back to the AWS console if you didn't make a note of it) into the **Read-only** field and continue
+1. Add the name of your S3 bucket (you found it in the first challenge - go back to the AWS console if you didn't make a note of it) into the **Read-only** field and continue
-- In the next section, you'll see another JSON document that you need to paste into a new local file named `adl-s3-policy.json`
+1. In the next section, you'll see another JSON document that you need to paste into a new local file named `adl-s3-policy.json`
-- Copy the `aws iam put-role-policy...` command from UI and run it in your terminal
+1. Copy the `aws iam put-role-policy...` command from UI and run it in your terminal

+#### Complete the task and submit challenge answer
-- Click the button to finish the setup.
+1. Click the button to finish the setup.
 If it fails, wait for a second and try again (it can take a couple of seconds for things to synchronize)
-- Complete the task by submitting the name you gave to your Data Lake into the challenge window
+1. Complete the task by submitting the name you gave to your Data Lake into the challenge window

 # Task 5
 # Connect to your Data Lake and query your sales data